 - Bada Bagh* – The big garden housing the Royal Cenotaphs.

-The majestic Jain temple located in Ranakpur is dedicated to Tirthankara Rishabhanatha, the very first Jain God.
-The 15th century Ranakpur temple is an architectural marvel which is supported by more than 1400 pillars.
-All the pillars are intricately carved and each pillar is said to be unique.
-The detailed carvings of mythological figures and animals on the pillars and domes will leave you spell-bound.
-Ranakpur Jain Temple is one the five most revered pilgrimage site for Jain followers in India.
+The magnificent Ranakpur Jain temple is dedicated to Tirthankara Rishabhanatha, the first Jain deity.
+Constructed in the fifteenth century, the Ranakpur temple is an architectural marvel with more than 1400 pillars supporting it.
+Each pillar is intricately carved and is said to be one-of-a-kind.
+The intricate carvings of mythological figures and animals on the pillars and domes will have you spellbound.
+Ranakpur Jain Temple is considered one of India’s five most sacred pilgrimage sites for Jain devotees.

 Things to know before you travel to Rajasthan

-- Rajasthan is quite conservative and one should dress accordingly, especially while visiting temples.
-Wear loose cotton/linen during the daytime as days are usually warm.
-Scarves can come handy to cover your shoulders and knees.
-In Rajasthan, women generally do not venture out alone at night and the solo travelers should take all the necessary precautions
+- Rajasthan is a conservative state, so dress accordingly, especially when visiting temples.
+Wear loose cotton/linen during the day because the weather is usually warm.
+Scarves can be useful for covering your shoulders and knees.
+Women in Rajasthan generally do not go out alone at night, so solo travelers should take all necessary precautions.

-- Tourists are easy targets, so one should always be alert – while shopping, taking local transport, visiting temples, and buying tickets.
+- Tourists are easy targets, so be cautious when shopping, taking local transportation, visiting temples, and purchasing tickets.

-- Public toilets leave a lot to be desired and you won’t usually find any toilet paper there.
-Keep a look-out for good restaurants and hotels as the restrooms there would be much cleaner and better equipped.
+- Public restrooms leave a lot to be desired, and toilet paper is rarely available.
+Look for good restaurants and hotels, as their restrooms will be much cleaner and better equipped.

 - Once you are in Rajasthan, internal flights won’t save any time.
-The best way to travel between cities is to hire a private taxi for the entire stay.
-Taxis are not very expensive in India if booked through proper channels.
-The roads are quite good and having a car during your entire stay can be quite convenient.
-If you are on a budget, you can always use the intercity trains and buses.
-They are quite comfortable, efficient, and affordable.
-For commuting within the city, use Uber/Ola or book local tours.
-Public transport is quite basic and very crowded, so refrain unless you are on a shoe-string budget.
+The most convenient way to travel between cities is to hire a private taxi for the duration of your stay.
+Taxis in India are not very expensive if booked through the proper channels.
+The roads are quite good, and having a car for the duration of your stay can be quite convenient.
+If you’re on a tight budget, intercity trains and buses are always an option.
+They are very comfortable, efficient, and reasonably priced.

-- All the cities have plenty of stay options and you can always find accommodations within your budget.
-Hygiene and cleanliness here may not match the western standards, so check the reviews before making your bookings.
-If you want to experience the life of the royals and money is no constraint, you are in for a treat.
-Rambagh Palace and Raj Vilas in Jaipur, Umaid Bhavan In Jodhpur, Lake Palace and Uday Vilas in Udaipur, and Suryagarh in Jaisalmer are few of the best heritage hotels in the world.
+- All of the cities have plenty of lodging options, and you can always find something within your price range.
+Check the reviews before making your reservations because hygiene and cleanliness may not meet Western standards.
+If you want to live like a royal and have unlimited funds, you’re in for a treat.
+Rambagh Palace & Raj Vilas in Jaipur, Umaid Bhavan in Jodhpur, Suryagarh in Jaisalmer, and Lake Palace/Udaivilas/Raffles in Udaipur are a few of the most luxurious hotels in the world.
 Check out some more India Travel Tips

 Suggested 7-Day Rajasthan itinerary

-Day 1-2: Reach Jaipur to start your 7-day Rajasthan itinerary.
-You will be spending two days in the Pink City exploring the historical sites, local bazaars and the delicious local cuisine.
+Day 1-2: Arrive in Jaipur to begin your 7-day Rajasthan itinerary.
+You’ll be in Pink City for two days, exploring historical sites, local bazaars, and delectable local cuisine.

-Day 3: Depart for Jodhpur in the morning via Pushkar.
-The drive to Pushkar will take around 2 hours.
-Spend 2-3 hours in Pushkar and then leave for Jodhpur.
-You can also take a morning train from Jaipur.
-You will have to give Pushkar a miss if you travel by train.
+Day 3: In the morning, depart for Jodhpur via Pushkar.
+The drive to Pushkar will take approximately two hours.
+Spend 2-3 hours in Pushkar before leaving for Jodhpur.
+You can also take a train from Jaipur in the morning.
+If you travel by train, you will have to skip Pushkar.

-Day 5: Final stop of our 7-day Rajasthan itinerary is Udaipur.
-We will stop mid-way at the stunning Ranakpur temple.
-You will reach the temple in three hours.
-Spend couple of hours in the sacred town and leave for Udaipur.
+Day 5: Udaipur is the final stop on our 7-day Rajasthan itinerary.
+We’ll stop halfway at the magnificent Ranakpur temple.
+You’ll arrive at the temple in three hours.
+After a few hours in the sacred town, depart for Udaipur.
 Have a relaxing evening.
-If you want to see one more fort, you can also stop at the Kumbhalgarh Fort while traveling from Jodhpur to Udaipur.
+If you want to see another fort, you can stop at Kumbhalgarh Fort on your way from Jodhpur to Udaipur.

 Day 6-7: You need at least two days to explore the beautiful city of Udaipur.
-You have the option to depart via train on the 7th night or take a flight to your next destination on the 8th morning
+You have the option of departing by train on the seventh night or flying to your next destination on the eighth morning.

-Day 1-4: During this 10-day itinerary, the first four days we will be following the same route as mentioned above: Jaipur-Pushkar-Jodhpur
+Day 1-4: The first four days of this 10-day itinerary will be spent following the same route as mentioned above: Jaipur-Pushkar-Jodhpur

-Day 5: Leave Jodhpur for Jaisalmer early in the morning as you have a long drive ahead.
-The rest of the day is for exploring the Golden city.
+Day 5: As you have a long drive ahead, leave Jodhpur for Jaisalmer early in the morning.
+The remainder of the day will be spent exploring the Golden City.

-Day 6: Another day of sightseeing in Jaisalmer.
+Day 6: Another sightseeing day in Jaisalmer.
 You can spend the night under the stars on the golden sand dunes of the Thar desert.

-Day 7: Have a relaxed morning and leave for Jodhpur whenever you are ready.
-Our next stop in the 10-day Rajasthan itinerary is Udaipur via Jodhpur.
-We cannot go to Udaipur directly from Jaisalmer, so we have no option but to go back to Jodhpur and spend the night there.
+Day 7: Have a leisurely morning and depart for Jodhpur when you are ready.
+Udaipur, via Jodhpur, is the next stop on our 10-day Rajasthan itinerary.
+We cannot travel directly from Jaisalmer to Udaipur, so we must return to Jodhpur and spend the night there.

-If you can find a convenient flight/train from Jaisalmer to your next destination, you can opt for another route.
-Jaipur-Udaipur-Jodhpur-Jaisalmer-Return Back.
-It will save you an extra journey from Jaisalmer to Jodhpur.
+You can take a different route if you can find a convenient flight/train from Jaisalmer to your next destination.
+Jaipur-Udaipur-Jodhpur-Jaisalmer-Go back home.
+It will save you an additional trip from Jaisalmer to Jodhpur.

-The 10-day itinerary can easily be extended to 14 or 21 days as we have excluded so many places from our itinerary.
-Mount Abu, Chittorgarh, Bikaner, and Ranthambore National Park are a few of the places which should be visited when you are in Rajasthan.
-If you want to add them to your itinerary, comment below and I would be happy to help in any way.
+The 10-day itinerary can easily be extended to 14 or 21 days because we left out so many locations.
+Mount Abu, Chittorgarh, Bikaner, and Ranthambore National Park are just a few of the places in Rajasthan that should not be missed.